miklejones/bamazon/README.md

 # How to use?
 bamazon is used from the command line and needs a MySQL database connected to it.
 Navigate to the folder containing the 'bamazonCustomer.js' file and run the program with 'node bamazonCustomer.js'.

-You will be introduced to a list of items to choose from with prices and quantities.
+You will be given a list of items to choose from with prices and quantities.

-Choose which item you would like to perchase and how much.
+Choose which item you would like to purchase and how much.

-You will be informed in the order can be completed with a price and message.
+You will be informed if the order can be completed with a price and message.

 ![alt text](images/1.PNG)